Posted on October 20, 2018 by Indiana's Cool North

 “We try to source everything within 100 miles of our restaurant,” says co-owner Tammy Pesek.
 “We visit an Amish-run produce auction weekly, and we have our own bison ranch in Argos.”

 Where: 1101 E. Canal St., Winona Lake

-The only thing Chef France sources from elsewhere is seafood, which he acquires from both coasts (and sometimes Hawaii) for his sushi offerings and full crudo bar.
-Cerulean’s bento box-style lunches make mid-day dining feel fresh.
-In the evenings, the menu takes a turn back to the Midwest with chicken, pork, beef, and duck entrees.
+The only thing Chef France sources from elsewhere is seafood, which he acquires from both coasts (and sometimes Hawaii) for his sushi offerings.
+Chicken, pork, beef and duck entrees star on the dinner menu, and Cerulean’s bento box-style lunches feature options with an Asian flair, such as panko chicken, fresh veggies, and fried rice

 Where: 505 S. Main St., Elkhart

-On his farm-to-table formula: “It’s pretty simple – we use Indiana chicken, pork and bison.
-The beef for our burgers, brisket and shortribs is from Indiana and Illinois, and the perch and trout are from Michigan, Ohio or Wisconsin.
-We also have smoked duck nachos with duck from Indiana, and Indiana pork back ribs braised in Indiana-made Triple XXX root beer.”
+The farm-to-table aspect is important to owner Kurt Janowsky, who says, “It’s pretty simple – we use Indiana chicken, pork and bison.
+The beef for our burgers, brisket and short ribs is from Indiana and Illinois, and the perch and trout are from Michigan, Ohio or Wisconsin.
+We also have smoked duck nachos with duck from Indiana, and Indiana pork back ribs braised in Indiana-made Triple XXX Root Beer.”

 Where: 1032 E. University Drive, Granger